-The majority would say yes: men do get angrier than women, and more often.
+“Do men get angrier than women?”
+The majority would probably say yes: Men do get angrier than women, and more often.
 But would the majority be correct?
-Or would they be endorsing another one of many gender stereotypes?
+Or, would they be endorsing another one of many gender stereotypes?

 A Vital Difference in Emotional Expression

 We’ve already debunked the misconception that men get angrier than women and briefly touched on why this is often believed to be the case.
 To recap, men and women show their emotions in drastically different ways.
 While women are typically more forthright with their feelings, men tend to bottle them up and express them not through words but through actions.
-Patrice Douglas, licensed marriage and family therapist, explains:
+Patrice Douglas, a Licensed Marriage and Family Therapist, explains:

-In sum, men don’t feel as comfortable opening up about their emotions, including any angry feelings.
+In sum, men don’t feel as comfortable opening up about their emotions, including anger.
 Therefore, they often express their feelings indirectly through aggressive acts.
 This is likely what sparked and continues to fuel the long-held stereotype that men are angrier than women.

 The truth is that most of us could benefit from getting more familiar and more comfortable with expressing our emotions—especially negative ones like anger.
 And if we need a little help doing so, then that’s okay!
 Here are a few tips for feeling your feelings and also expressing your anger properly: